mansivagarwal/TableauDashboards/README.md

 # TableauDashboards
-## Adding all the random dashboards created
+## This repository contains all the random dashboards created from various datasets.